Ringspo is reader supported

-The prices that we were offered for the diamond and ring ranged from XX,XXX to XXXXX.
+The prices that I was offered for the diamond and ring ranged from $1,200 to $2,300

 Finding the best place to sell your engagement ring

-The ring we offered was an emerald cut diamond ring with a platinum solitaire setting:
+The engagement ring I tested with six different ring buyers was an emerald cut diamond ring with a platinum solitaire setting:

 - Carat: 1.21

 - Color: I